-Spruce Run’s Transitional Services and Housing program helps individuals and families achieve those goals and build lasting support networks.
+Spruce Run-Womancare Alliance’s Transitional Services and Housing program helps individuals and families achieve those goals and build lasting support networks.
 If you have been a victim of domestic violence, need housing, and feel you would benefit from on-going services for you and your children, keep reading–and give us a call at 1.800.863.9909.

 Our Transitional Housing Program offers many services…

 - Housing in the Bangor area, Millinocket, Dover-Foxcroft, and Dexter through partnerships with Community Housing of Maine and Penquis.

 - Help with long term safety planning.

 - Assistance as you develop and work toward long and short-term goals.